-- Projects will be funded directly by NephCure Kidney International to the recipient institutions.
+- Two projects will be funded directly by NephCure Kidney International to the recipient institutions.

 - A maximum of $100,000 per project direct costs only.

-- No indirect costs allowed.
-NephCure Kidney International has a long-standing policy to support direct costs only.
+- No indirect costs.
+NephCure Kidney International has a long standing policy to support direct costs only.

 The process of submitting applications to NephCure for this grant program occurs in 3 steps.
-No application can be submitted to NephCure before approval of the CureGN Ancillary studies Review Committee, which vets proposals for burden to the CureGN Consortium, CureGN subjects, and their biosamples.
+No application can be submitted to NephCure before approval of the CureGN Ancillary Studies Committee, which assesses proposals for scientific burden to the CureGN consortium, CureGN subjects, and their biosamples.

 - CureGN Ancillary Studies Committee Approval

-This grant program is seen by CureGN as a program to fund CureGN pilot ancillary studies.
-CureGN will treat these proposals in a fashion identical to review of any CureGN ancillary study.
-As such, investigators should initially send CureGN ancillary study proposal requests to the CureGN Data Coordinating Center (DCC) (see timeline below).
-These proposals will be reviewed by the DCC for feasibility and then by the CureGN Ancillary Studies Committee to determine whether the project is compliant with the goals of the NephCure-CureGN ancillary studies grant program and to determine whether the project represents an acceptable burden to CureGN subjects, its dataset, and its infrastructure.
-Final approval for all CureGN ancillary studies resides with the CureGN Steering Committee prior to submission for review by NephCure.
+Next, the investigator submits an ancillary studies proposal to the CureGN Consortium.
+CureGN will treat these proposals in a fashion identical to any CureGN ancillary study.
+As such, these proposals will be reviewed by the Data Analysis Coordinating Center (DCC) for feasibility and then by the CureGN Ancillary Studies Committee (ASC) for the purpose of determining whether the project is compliant with the goals of the NephCure-CureGN ancillary studies grant program and whether the project represents an acceptable burden to CureGN subjects, its dataset, and its infrastructure.
+Final approval for all CureGN ancillary studies resides with the Steering Committee prior to submission for external funding.

 - Grant Submission to NephCure Kidney International (NephCure)

 Once the CureGN consortium approves the ancillary study, the investigator submits a formal grant proposal to NephCure.
 NephCure is responsible for funding decisions.
-NephCure will assemble a formal peer-review committee (with no more than two CureGN investigator participants), evaluate proposals, and assign a priority score that will be used by the NephCure Research Committee in reaching funding decisions.
-The goal of this process is to identify the most meritorious ancillary study proposals prioritized based on the:
+They will assemble a formal peer-review committee (with no more than two CureGN investigator participants), evaluate proposals, and assign a priority score that will be used by the NephCure Research Committee in reaching funding decisions.
+The goal of this process is to identify the most meritorious ancillary study proposals prioritized based on:

-- Potential value of the project to the collective mission of NephCure and CureGN;
+- The potential value of the project to the collective mission of NephCure and CureGN